Lewis County Transit

-Twin Transit is a public transit system serving the cities of Centralia and Chehalis in Lewis County, Washington.
+Lewis County Transit, formerly Twin Transit, is a public transit system serving the cities of Centralia and Chehalis in Lewis County, Washington.
 It operates four local transit bus routes and two cross-county bus routes, along with options for Dial-A-Ride and paratransit.

 The agency was founded in 1976 and began operating on November 1, 1977.

-The first hydrogen fueling station in Washington state, located in Chehalis, will be initially administered by Twin Transit.
+It was named Twin Transit until rebranding to Lewis County Transit in 2024.

 History

 Public transportation service in Lewis County was originally operated by private companies under city-granted franchises.
 The operating franchise for Centralia and Chehalis was held by the Tri-City Transit Company of Aberdeen until 1953, when it was acquired by the Twin City Transit Company.
 The company operated an hourly bus between Centralia and Chehalis, but had financial difficulties and proposed ceasing operations several times in the 1950s and 1960s.
 In January 1972, the Twin Transit Company planned to shut down but was ordered by the Washington Utilities and Transportation Commission to continue for 30-days per its franchise agreement while the local government searched for an alternative.
 The company debuted a short-lived dial-a-ride service in April 1972 to save costs, but it was shut down three months later due to operating losses.

 A citizens group was formed in 1972 to advocate for a permanent public transit system in Lewis County, while a charity service provided free buses in lieu of the Twin City Transit Company.
 The Centralia city government established its own single-route bus service in December 1973, using two used coaches purchased from the Bellingham Transit Company, but it attracted few riders.
 The city government had also planned to recoup some operating costs by selling advertisements, but found few businesses willing to pay.
 A household utility tax of under $1 per month was proposed to fund an expanded public transit system and an advisory vote was placed on the November 1975 ballot in Chehalis and Centralia.
 The non-binding endorsement of a household utility tax passed by 51.4 percent in Chehalis and 53.6 percent in Centralia.